-Master's Accelerated Program (MAP) provide the opportunity for academically qualified undergraduate students to begin working on a master's degree during their junior and senior years of undergraduate study.
-A graduate program has the discretion to use up to 12 credits of NMSU coursework (450/4500 level or higher) towards the completion of a master's degree.
-To be eligible for MAP, NMSU students must have a minimum GPA of 2.75 (Departments can require a higher GPA).
+Master's accelerated programs (MAP) provide the opportunity for academically qualified undergraduate students to begin working on a master's degree during their junior and senior years of undergraduate study.
+A graduate program has the discretion to use up to 12 credits of NMSU coursework (450 level or higher) towards the completion of a master's degree.
+To be eligible for MAP, students must have a minimum GPA of 2.75 (Departments can require a higher GPA).
 MAP students must complete 60 credit hours of undergraduate work of which 25 credit hours must be completed at NMSU.
 To receive graduate credit for the 12 credit hours, students must receive a grade of B or higher.
-You can find more details about the MAP Policy and application process here.
+You can find more details about the MAP Policy and MAP form here (https://gradschool.nmsu.edu/Current%20Students/Graduate %20Forms.html#MAP1).